x

 Before the product/service launch

 At this stage, it’s important to test with focus groups consisting of your actual users and the people that represent your target audience.
-Ask them to complete some common tasks on the website, like “Add a product to the shopping cart” and observe the user behavior.
+Ask them to complete some realistic tasks on the website, like “Add a product to the shopping cart” and observe the user behavior.
 Did they manage to complete tasks without any setbacks?

 It’s especially important to test the more complex flows at this stage and get a broader perspective, to really gauge the user experience of your product as a whole.
+This way you can eleminate most of the issues, gather valuable insights and based on that build a positive user experience.

 Before a redesign

 Redesign itself is always an upgrade of something that worked or looked poorly.
 In order to do that, you have to find out what was wrong in the first place.
 Usability testing determines exactly that.
 A usability test will uncover the problems with your current design so that you know exactly what needs improvement.
+You will gather a real feedback from potential customers, they will identify for you the flaws of old product design.
+Depending on the types of usability tests you might get suggestions directly from your users on what they’d like to see in the new product design.

 Regular preventive checks